 Solomon had 700 wives and 300 concubines.
 The mind boggles at the thought!
 How can one man have so many wives?
 How could he fulfil his marital duties effectively?
 If he slept with one wife every night he would be busy for over three years.
 And, in the confusion of faces, he’d forget which ones he preferred, which ones he would sleep with again.
 If he slept with each one on a roster basis, by the time he got around to the first one again, he would have forgotten her and it would be like sleeping with yet another woman/wife.
 And how could he love just one woman?
 At the beginning of his reign, apparently, he wrote his great love poem, The Song of Solomon.
 It opens with declarations and expressions of ardent love between Solomon and “The Shulamite”.
 They can’t get enough of each other, and all he can think of is his bride.
 This was the woman he had chosen, the one he loved passionately.
 But later, in his fickleness and being surrounded by so many desirable and available women, he loved his other wives and gave his heart – that which he had given to The Shulamite – to the foreigners; “he clung to these in love” (1 Kings 11:2).

 And what about the women themselves?
 The system was so unfair, to say the least.
-They could only hope to sleep with their husband every three years at best, unless they were favoured.
+They could only hope to sleep with their husband once every three years at best, unless they were favoured.
 Even “The Shulamite” experienced this lack eventually.
 And if they didn’t please him the first time, there probably wouldn’t be a second (Esther 2:12-14).
 If one of them pleased him, such as The Shulamite, then he’d be dallying with her for who knows how long, which would have a knock-on effect down the line for the other wives who were yet to take their turn with their husband; so the competitive spirit within the harem must have been intense.
 And the harem would have been prone to, if not rife with, all kinds of sexual immorality as the women tried to satisfy their natural urges and desires.
 And if one of the wives was up to some kind of illicit sexual activity and a rival wife found out about it, all she had to do was report it and the guilty wife would have been killed.

 Women who were chosen for a king’s harem were beautiful young virgins that were given to him for various reasons, having had no say in the matter (e.g. 1 Kings 1:1-4; Esther 2:1-4).
 It wouldn’t be at all surprising if a large percentage of them would have chosen a life with a humble husband who managed his land, if they’d been given the choice; a life with a man who would love her and care for her, and give her children to bear and raise.
 Her natural instincts and desires for love and motherhood would have been fulfilled under such a circumstance.
-But such love, security, and fulfillment were denied the women in the harem.
+But such love, security, and fulfilment were denied the women in the harem.
 Harem life was unnatural.
-However, there would also have been many for whom being chosen to be the king’s wife or concubine was very desirable, and would be seen as an opportunity.
+On the other hand, however, there would also have been many for whom being chosen to be the king’s wife or concubine was very desirable, and would be seen as an opportunity.

 But whether the women liked their situation in a harem or not, they had security, all their other earthly needs were catered for, they had everything they wanted, and they were under the protection of their husband, the king.
 There would have been a social structure within the harem, the wives of longer standing being higher in the pecking order and thus having more authority than the more recently acquired wives and concubines; and, no doubt, the current favourite would also be up there.
 In Solomon’s harem, all the wives were princesses, with the queen, Pharaoh’s daughter, being over all.
 She therefore would not have lived with the other wives though, because he gave the queen her own house (1 Kings 7:8; 9:24; also Esther 2:9, 17).
 However, history has recorded that even some concubines, such as in the Ottoman and Chinese empires, were able to gain the emperor’s affection, and consequently rule the harem, have a say in the politics of the empire, and also ensure that it was their son who was in line for the throne on the death of the emperor.